 • Only book retake when scoring 65%+ consistently

-Candidates who follow a diagnosis-driven retake plan (identify weak section → fix it → mock test until ready) have an 80%+ pass rate on second attempt.
+Candidates who follow a diagnosis-driven retake plan (identify weak section → fix it → mock test until ready) have an Many pass on the second attempt when they fix the weak section.

-Candidates who just "study harder" without targeting their specific weakness have only a 50% pass rate on retake.
+Candidates who just "study harder" without targeting their specific weakness often fail again when they restudy everything instead of the weak skill.
 The difference: precision.
 You don't need to become fluent in Spanish — you need to get ONE or TWO sections from 20% to 30%.
 That's a targeted, achievable goal.

 Your next steps: